cblevins/f20-cw-rec/_pages/policies.md

 Every student should prioritize their physical, emotional, and mental health.
 Any student who is struggling to do so (lacking a safe and stable place to live, having difficulty affording sufficient food to eat every day, facing financial stresses, etc.) is urged to consult the resources listed here: <https://www.ucdenver.edu/student/health-wellness>, and in particular the University's [Counseling Center](https://www.ucdenver.edu/counseling-center).

 **Reasonable Accommodation**<br>
 I am committed to providing everyone the support and services needed to participate in this course.
-If you have a learning disability, I encourage you to notify me and to contact [Disability Resources and and Services](https://www.ucdenver.edu/student-services/resources/disability-resources-services/accommodations/Pages/accessing-accommodations.aspx) at 303-315-3510 or by e-mail at <disabilityresources@ucdenver.edu>.
+If you have a learning disability, I encourage you to notify me and to contact [Disability Resources and Services](https://www.ucdenver.edu/student-services/resources/disability-resources-services/accommodations/Pages/accessing-accommodations.aspx) at 303-315-3510 or by e-mail at <disabilityresources@ucdenver.edu>.
 If you have a temporary medical condition or injury, please reach out to Disability Resources and Services as well.

 **Religious Observances**<br>
 If, because of religious obligations, you have conflicts with required assignments/attendance please email me directly as soon as possible at the beginning of the semester.